 Question: "What does it mean that the Lord is my Shepherd (Psalm 23)?"

-The phrase “the Lord is my shepherd” comes from one of the most beloved of all passages of Scripture, the 23rd Psalm.
+The clause “the Lord is my shepherd” comes from one of the most beloved of all passages of Scripture, the 23rd Psalm.
 In this passage and throughout the New Testament we learn that the Lord is our Shepherd in two ways.
-First, as the Good Shepherd, He laid down His life for His sheep and, secondly, His sheep know His voice and follow Him (John 10:11, 14).
+First, as the Good Shepherd, He laid down His life for His sheep and, second, His sheep know His voice and follow Him (John 10:11, 14).

 In Psalm 23, God is using the analogy of sheep and their nature to describe us.
 Sheep have a natural tendency to wander off and get lost.
 As believers, we tend to do the same thing.
 It’s as Isaiah has said: “We all, like sheep, have gone astray, each of us has turned to his own way” (Isaiah 53:6).
 When sheep go astray, they are in danger of getting lost, being attacked, even killing themselves by drowning or falling off cliffs.

-Likewise, within our own nature there is a strong tendency to go astray (Romans 7:5, 8:8), following the lusts of our flesh and eyes and pursuing the pride of life (1 John 2:16).
+Likewise, within our own nature there is a strong tendency to go astray (Romans 7:5; 8:8), following the lusts of our flesh and eyes and pursuing the pride of life (1 John 2:16).
 As such, we are like sheep wandering away from the Shepherd through our own futile self-remedies and attempts at self-righteousness.
-It is our nature to drift away (Hebrews 2:1), to reject God and to break His commandments.
+It is our nature to drift away (Hebrews 2:1), to reject God, and to break His commandments.
 When we do this, we run the risk of getting lost, even forgetting the way back to God.
-Furthermore, when we turn away from the Lord we soon find ourselves confronting one enemy after another who will attack us in numerous ways.
+Furthermore, when we turn away from the Lord, we soon find ourselves confronting one enemy after another who will attack us in numerous ways.

 Sheep are basically helpless creatures who cannot survive long without a shepherd, upon whose care they are totally dependent.
 Likewise, like sheep, we are totally dependent upon the Lord to shepherd, protect, and care for us.
 Sheep are essentially dumb animals that do not learn well and are extremely difficult to train.
 They do not have good eyesight, nor do they hear well.
 They are very slow animals who cannot escape predators; they have no camouflage and no weapons for defense such as claws, sharp hooves, or powerful jaws.